GenAI Models Capture Urban Science but Oversimplify Complexity: Supplementary Information

 \subsection{Supplementary Experiment 1.
 Comparison of Model Ability in the Data Distribution}

-As evidenced in Figure, GPT-4o and DeepSeek-V3 demonstrated superior alignment with real-world data among the five evaluated models.
-Under the JSD metric, these two models exhibited aggregate mean divergence values of 0.115 (R-G) and 0.116 (R-GC), representing reductions of $41.9\%$, $23.2\%$, and $1\%$ compared to Claude-3.5, Gemini-2.0, and ChatGLM-4, respectively.
+As evidenced in Figure~\ref{fig:S1}, GPT-4o and DeepSeek-V3 demonstrated superior alignment with real-world data among the five evaluated models.
+Under the JSD metric, these two models exhibited aggregate mean divergence values of 0.115 (R-G) and 0.116 (R-GC), representing reductions of 41.9\%, 23.2\%, and 1\% compared to Claude-3.5, Gemini-2.0, and ChatGLM-4, respectively.
 Real data (R) comprises statistical records of population, GDP, and road network length across 685 Chinese municipal administrative regions.
 Each iteration involved random sampling of 100 cities, with this process repeated 100 times to ensure statistical robustness.
 Generated data (G) were generated by corresponding models, producing 100 city-level datasets per iteration over 100 cycles.
 The distinction between R-G origin and R-GC lies in the inclusion of the geographical cue 'China' in the latter's generation prompts.
 Pairwise Jensen-Shannon Divergence (JSD) analyses were conducted to quantify discrepancies among three datasets: real data (R), baseline generated data (G), and generated data with geographical prompt 'China' (GC).